frconor-ebook/meditations/_posts/2025-05-07-the-faith-of-abraham.md

 Little by little he fulfills all the little details that are necessary to carry out what God has asked of him---still not fully understanding, still leaving everything in God\'s hands, but going forward little by little along this pilgrimage of faith.

-Each day of our life, fulfilling our daily duties, in our work, in family life, in sickness and health, in the ups and downs, in taking care of the little things of every day, putting this thing in its place, finishing this other job, having a to-do list, looking at our priorities---we are going forward in faith, contributing to the great enterprise that God has called us to be involved in, the building up of the Church, or the fostering of this particular apostolic activity, or the formation of this other soul.
+Each day of our life, fulfilling our daily duties, in our work, in family life, in sickness and in health, in the ups and downs, in taking care of the little things of every day, putting this thing in its place, finishing this other job, having a to-do list, looking at our priorities---we are going forward in faith, contributing to the great enterprise that God has called us to be involved in, the building up of the Church, or the fostering of this particular apostolic activity, or the formation of this other soul.

 "On the third day, Abraham looked up and saw the place in the distance.
 Then Abraham said to his servants, 'Stay here with the donkey.
 The boy and I are going over there; we shall worship and then come back to you'" (Gen. 22:4-5).